-At the initialization of the controller element, an initial scan of the MEP-Traces' storage pushes on the queue the elements already present into the MEP-Server's memory, discarding the ones already elaborated.
-A database table, i.e., "mep-folder-table", contains a list of the elaborated folders.
-This is accomplished in order to not waste resources over paths which have already been processed.
-A table represents a smarter solution with respect to the backup files because of its persistence, easy management and update.
-The mep-folder-table combines together the folder name, the user and the date in which the algorithm processed it.
+At the initialization of the controller, the program scans the storage and it pushes on the queue the elements discovered into the MEP-Server's memory: it preserves only those elements which have not been elaborated yet, while it neglects those that have already been processed.
+This task is accomplished through a database table ("mep-folder-table") containing a list of the elaborated folder.
+This shrewdness allows to keep track of the folders already computed.
+A table represents a smarter solution with respect to the backup files because of its persistence, easy management, and update facility.
+The mep-folder-table combines together the folder name, the user, and the date in which the algorithm processed it.

-The controller launches the observer which monitors the MEP-Traces' storage directory where users uploaded their acquisition.
-If a change occurs, it provides an immediate response uploading the new element onto the processing queue.
-Each time a user uploads a .zip, the observer updates the queue with the new element.
+After the initial scan, the controller launches the observer.
+It monitors the directory where the users upload their acquisitions through the MEP-Traces application.
+If a change occurs, it provides an immediate response pushing the new element onto the processing queue.
+Each time a .zip appears into the "observed" directory, the observer updates the queue with this new element.